d-moos/MLJourney/lesson_07_dqn.md

 Some states are good or bad regardless of which action you take (e.g., already scored a goal).
 In those cases it is wasteful to learn separate Q-values for every action.

-Dueling networks decompose
+Dueling networks decompose the Q-value into two parts,

 ```text
 Q(s, a) = V(s) + A(s, a)
 ```

-where

-- `V(s)` is the **state value** (how good is this state overall?)
-- `A(s, a)` is the **advantage** of action `a` in state `s`

-This architecture can learn more efficiently in many environments.
+where `V(s)` is the **state value** (how good this state is overall, regardless of which action you take) and `A(s, a)` is the **advantage** of a particular action in that state (how much better or worse this action is compared to the average action).
+This decomposition lets the network share information across actions in states where most actions are similarly good or bad, and it has been found to learn more efficiently in many environments.

 **Prioritized Experience Replay – focus on important transitions**

 In standard replay we sample uniformly from the buffer.
 Prioritized Replay instead samples transitions with probability roughly proportional to the **magnitude of their TD error**.

-- Large TD error → we were very surprised → likely to learn a lot → sample more often
-- Small TD error → we already understand this transition → sample less often

-This can accelerate learning, especially in sparse-reward tasks.
+Intuitively, a **large TD error** means the network was very surprised: its prediction for that transition was far from the new target.
+Such cases are often the ones from which the agent can learn the most, so we want to **sample them more often**.
+A **small TD error** suggests that the transition is already well understood; sampling it many more times is unlikely to change the network much, so we can **sample it less often**.
+By allocating more updates to high-error transitions, prioritized replay can noticeably accelerate learning, especially in **sparse-reward** environments where informative transitions are rare.

 ## 💻 Practical Implementation